callstack/news-mini-app-showcase/README.md

 ### Run

-Start dev server if you need to work as a part of host application.
-News application server will run on 9001 port:
+Start dev server if you need to work as a part of host app.
+News app server will run on 9001 port:
 ```
 yarn start
 ```
-Or start dev server for News application as a standalone app.
-It will run News application server will run on 8081 port:
+Or start dev server for News appliappcation as a standalone app.
+It will run News app server will run on 8081 port:
 ```
 yarn start:standalone
 ```